SSWConsulting/SSW.Rules.Content/rules/standard-email-types/rule.md

 related: []
 redirects:
 - do-you-know-the-four-standard-email-types
+- do-you-know-the-common-standard-email-types

 ---

-All business emails (that are useful) should be in one of the four following formats
+All business emails (that are useful) should be in one of the 4 following formats:

 <!--endintro-->

-1. **FYI**- to spread information
+1. **FYI** - Used to spread information
-    * [Daily Scrum](/methodology-do-you-do-daily-scrums-aka-stand-up-meetings) - to report on daily progress in a Sprint
+    * [Daily Scrum](/methodology-do-you-do-daily-scrums-aka-stand-up-meetings) - Report on daily progress in a Sprint
     * Sprint Review/Retro emails
     * Sprint Planning emails, etc
-2. **Tasks**- Sending someone numbered tasks
+2. **Tasks** - Used to send direct numbered tasks
     * [To Myself](/dones-do-you-send-yourself-emails) - to send yourself a task, and CC interested parties
     * Tasks to one or more other people
-3. [**Test Please**](/conduct-a-test-please-internally-and-then-with-the-client) - to ask for testing and acceptance of a task
+3. [**Test Please**](/conduct-a-test-please-internally-and-then-with-the-client) - Used to request testing and/or acceptance of a task
-4. [**Done**](/dones-do-you-reply-done-and-delete-the-original-email) - replying to a task email, to show details of what has been done
+4. [**Done**](/dones-do-you-reply-done-and-delete-the-original-email) - Used when replying to a task, showing details of what has been done

 If your email doesn't fit into one of the above categories, it probably doesn't need to be sent.